Antique 18th Century Chinese Martaban Jar | Brown Glazed Ceramic Storage Vessel With Dragon Head Handles & Engraved Motifs

 Brown-Glazed Ceramic Storage Vessel with Sculpted Dragon Head Handles

-Circa 1700s | Maritime Heritage | Collector’s Ceramic
+Circa 1700s | Qing Dynasty | Maritime Heritage | Collector’s Ceramic

-A Vessel of Culture, Trade & Power
+A Vessel of Trade, Culture, and Power

 Key Features